Vladimir Dimitrovski

-Vladimir Dimitrovski (Владимир Димитровски; born 30 November 1988) is a Macedonian footballer, who currently plays for Iceland second-tier side UMF Grindavík.
+Vladimir Dimitrovski (Владимир Димитровски; born 30 November 1988) is a Macedonian retired footballer, and is the current assistant coach of Super League 2 club Niki Volos.
 This young hope started his career in the all-time best Macedonian club, Vardar Skopje and then played for Cementarnica, Westerlo in Belgium and NK Croatia Sesvete.
 He also played for FK Metalurg Skopje in Macedonia before he signed with his current team and has been the captain of the U-21 national team of Macedonia for three years.

 Club career

 Early years

 After starting out with the hometown side Vardar Skopje, Dimitrovski's extraordinary talent was noticed by KVC Westerlo in 2006 and he made a switch at still only 17 years of age.
 He spent the next year and a half season in Westerlo where he further raised his level and became the Macedonian U21 team captain.

 He signed with his current team, Mladá Boleslav, on 7 July 2010.

 In January 2016, Dimitrovski signed for Czech First League side FK Teplice.